Eight Powerful Questions About Your Future

 The most powerful advice I can give you is to get clear on your intentions, and then keep those intentions top-of-mind as you go about your daily life.

-These questions apply, whether you need to make major changes of simply fine-tune.
-The clearer you become with your intentions, the more fully you can live them.
+These questions apply, whether you need to make significant changes of fine-tune.
+The clearer you become with your intentions, the more thoroughly you can live them.

 Question 1.
 What are your intentions for your next work chapter?
 Whether it’s a job or your business or some third possibility, what do you want to bring to it that has worked for you before, what do you want to do differently, what do you want to bring forth from yourself for this new adventure, what experience are you looking for, and what kind of support do you need for that to happen?